-- 1:1 – One person gives another person a ride to the doctor.
+- One to One – One person gives another person a ride to the doctor.

-- Many:1 – Four members earn credits doing a garden clean-up for a senior.
+- Many to One – Four members earn credits doing a garden clean-up for a senior.

 - Many-Many — A whole lot of people earn credits organizing and participating in a community pet-parade.